What is It?

-An auto loan is an extension of credit that is designed to fund the purchase of an automobile.
-The lender loans you money at the time of purchase.
-You agree to repay the loan by making monthly payments for a period of years.
-The lender charges you interest for the loan and retainsa lien on the automobile to secure repayment.
-If you fail to make payments on the loan, the lender can repossess the car and resell it to pay off the loan balance.
+An auto loan is an extension of credit designed to fund the purchase of an automobile.
+The lender loans you money at the time of purchase, and you agree to repay the loan by making monthly payments for a number of years.
+The lender charges you interest for the loan, and retains a lien on the automobile to secure repayment.
+In most states, the lender will keep the car's certificate of title until you repay the loan.

 The Retirement Group is not affiliated with nor endorsed by fidelity.com, netbenefits.fidelity.com, hewitt.com, resources.hewitt.com, access.att.com, ING Retirement, AT&T, Qwest, Chevron, Hughes, Northrop Grumman, Raytheon, ExxonMobil, Glaxosmithkline, Merck, Pfizer, Verizon, Bank of America, Alcatel-Lucent or by your employer.
 We are an independent financial advisory group that specializes in transition planning and lump sum distribution.
 Please call our office at 800-900-5867 if you have additional questions or need help in the retirement planning process.

 The Retirement Group is a Registered Investment Advisor not affiliated with FSC Securities and may be reached at www.theretirementgroup.com.